You want smart political talk without the meltdowns?

 Los Angeles is in contention.

-They'd uh the uh the San Diego Chargers can't sell out of a soccer stadium in Los Angeles.
+The San Diego Chargers can't sell out a soccer stadium in Los Angeles.

-So this is this is something they've never dealt with before.
+So this is something they've never dealt with before.

-Jacksonville has got the best team they've had in fifteen years, and they can't pull up their stadium.
+Jacksonville has got the best team they've had in 15 years, and they can't fill up their stadium.

-Either that or I'm gonna resign, because you guys are gonna kill the goose.
+Either that or I'm going to resign because you guys are going to kill the goose.

 Well, he makes too much money to resign.

-I think he makes like 40 million dollars a year, right?
+I think he makes like $40 million a year, right?

-Right, but he doesn't have a contract yet, uh renewed.
+Right, but he doesn't have a contract yet renewed.

-But how many times you have to make 40 million before you can feel really feel good about retiring?
+But how many times do you have to make $40 million before you can really feel good about retiring?

 I don't know.